cardwing/Codes-for-Lane-Detection/README.md

 Observations:

 FP is big.
-The output of the lane existence prediction branch is always `(1, 1, 1, 1)`.
+The loss of the lane existence prediction branch is abnormal.

 Notes: